tunnelbanejakten/wp-tuja/README.md

 * past_format: Pattern string to use when the time has passed.
 Must include the placeholder "$1", which will be replaced by the actual current countdown value.
 * future_format: Pattern string to use when the time has not yet passed.
 Must include the placeholder "$1", which will be replaced by the actual current countdown value.

-## tuja_signup_opens_countdown and tuja_signup_closes_countdown

-Features:
-* Displays the "fuzzy time", e.g. "2 minutes" instead of "132 seconds", until the specified competition begins/stops accepting new group sign-ups.

-Attributes:
-* competition: The id of the competition to check.
-* past_format: Pattern string to use when the time has passed.
-Must include the placeholder "$1", which will be replaced by the actual current countdown value.
-* future_format: Pattern string to use when the time has not yet passed.
-Must include the placeholder "$1", which will be replaced by the actual current countdown value.

 # Deployment

 This repo is configured to auto deploy to tunnelbanejakten.se.
 This is done with a webhook and deploy key on the github side, and a mu-plugin on the server side.